justinshapiro/SetlistFMKit/README.md

 ### Additional Features

 There are currently no additional features, but there are plans to add the following enhancements to this framework, to make it more of a super-wrapper:
-- If a page number is not provided, return all pages of results
+- If a page number is not provided, return all pages of results (TODO)
-- Add methods that report artist statistics just like the website does
+- Add methods that report artist statistics just like the website does (TODO)